wagtail/wagtail/docs/reference/management_commands.rst

     $ ./manage.py update_index [--backend <backend name>]

 This command rebuilds the search index from scratch.
-It is not required when using the database search backend (``wagtail.search.backends.db``).

 It is recommended to run this command once a week and at the following times: